 Life Sciences Assets

 Leaders from across the region come together as part of the Advisory Committee for Biotechnology in the Piedmont Triad.
 This groups guides and coordinates efforts to develop the region’s life sciences assets, and to fill gaps that appear.
-The region also hosts several networking groups to connect life science professionals around a particular topic.
+The region also hosts several networking groups to connect life sciences professionals around a particular topic.

 As an office of NCBiotech, we can connect you to the many resources in our Rolodex.
 This means job seekers can use our jobs board.
 Training opportunities are listed in with the state’s training programs.
 And we encourage Triad applicants to our funding programs for university research and companies.
 We also have a Life Science Intelligence unit whose market research resources can be available at the regional office.

 The Piedmont Triad includes Alamance, Caswell, Davidson, Davie, Forsyth, Guilford, Montgomery, Randolph, Rockingham, Stokes, Surry and Yadkin counties.